cloudtoid/gateway-core/README.md

 > As illustrated above, GatewayCore omits the protocol for HTTP requests and responses.

-The `Via` header is included by default in requests to proxied servers but not in forwarded responses.
+The [`Via`][ViaHeader] header is included by default in requests to proxied servers but not in forwarded responses.
 You can change this behavior using `skipVia` and `addVia` as shown below:

 ```json
 "routes": {